davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

 - Here are all the methods that your class needs to support.
 Read each description carefully.
 After you've designed each method, write it in BlueJ, and test it vigorously before moving on!

-  - `getAmountFood` - Inputs nothing, and returns (doesn't print!) the current amount of food in the stomach.

   - `ingest` - This method accepts one input, and does not `return` a value.
 Running this method causes the stomach to ingest the amount of food given in the input parameter, and this amount should be added to the current amount of food sitting in the stomach.

   - `regurgitate` - This method does not accept inputs, and it does not need to return.
 It simply clears out all amounts of food in the stomach back to zero.
 It has no effect on the amount that has already been digested.
-It should also print `Gacked up <X> amount of food` onto the screen, where `<X>` is the amount of food that was currently in the stomach prior to zeroing it out.
-Recall that to print, you can use:
+It should also print `Gacked up <X>`, where `<X>` is the total amount of food that had been ingested in the stomach prior to zeroing it out.
+Recall that to print, you can use the method,

     ```java
     System.out.println(thing-you-want-to-print);